AliceO2Group/analysis-framework/docs/gettingstarted/contributingtocode.md

 - You can let your PR get formatted by the automatic formatting check.
 - Or you can use [pre-commit hooks](../tools/README.md#pre-commit-hooks) to format your code automatically when you make a commit.
 ```

+PRs are marked as stale after 30 days of no activity and closed 5 days later if still inactive.
+(Events unrelated to the commit history (e.g. automatic comments from failed builds) can reset the timestamp which can prevent obsolete PRs from getting closed automatically.)

 ### Pull request review